Career as Research Analyst

 - Analytical skills: Should be able to understand and interpret information.

-- Critical-thinking skills: Should be able to devise method's or strategy for the benefit of the company.
+- Critical-thinking skills: Should be able to devise methods for the benefit of the company.

 - Detail oriented: Should be a keen observer.
 Must pay attention to details.